fporciel2/MiniShell/README.md

 * **Environment**: Storing and modifying the shell's environment variables.

 Please, note that this MiniShell has nothing to do with mini shotgun shells.

+## General description (how MiniShell works)

+The lexer adopts the BDMAS (brackets first, then divide and multiply, then addition and subtraction respectively) rule, such as in mathematical formal languages.
+It uses recursion to connect the BDMAS rule against logical operators and tokens and verify whether the user's input is a well formed formula: during this process, it translates directly the theoretical execution tree into a single physical string written in a low-level language, representing an abstract syntax tree.